-To summarize, we propose Algorithm \ref{algo:recursive} to recursively compute the covariance matrix estimate.
+To summarize, we propose Algorithm \ref{algo:recursive}.
 As shown in Algorithm \ref{algo:recursive}, the five components of $\hat\Sigma_{n+1}$ can be easily updated from their values in the $n$-th step.
-There is no need to store all the data in previous steps or recompute anything else.
-The memory complexity is $O(d^2)$, which is independent of the sample size $n$.
+There is no need to store all the outcomes in the previous steps.
+The memory complexity is $O(d^2)$, independent of the sample size $n$.
 In the update step, the computational complexity is also $O(d^2)$.
-Then the total computational cost scales linearly in $n$.
-It is much more efficient as compared to non-recursive methods and naturally fits to online learning scenarios.
+The total computational cost scales linearly in $n$.
+The algorithm is much more efficient compared to non-recursive methods and naturally fits online learning scenarios.

-The estimator $\hat\Sigma_{n}$ in \eqref{est} uses overlapping batches and it is an overlapping estimator.
-Batches $B_{i}$ and $B_{j}$ are overlapped when $a_{m}\le i\le j <a_{m+1}$ for some $m$.
-Alternatively, we can construct a non-overlapping estimator with slightly simpler form and comparable finite sample performance.
-Define set $S_{n} = \{n\}\bigcup\{a_{i}-1: i>1, a_{i}\le n\}$, the alternative non-overlapping estimator is defined as